 When can I submit my application?

-We open our application window in the Autumn, but you can add yourself to our pre-register.
+We open our application window in the Autumn, but you can pre-register to receive an email when the window opens.

 What’s the difference between pre-register and applications?

 Pre-registering will let us know that you’d like to apply for the WHD.
 We’ll then send you an email to let you know when it’s time to submit your application.

 Can I have it on both my gas and electric?

 Last year, we gave customers the option to select which fuel they’d prefer to have their credit added to during the application process.
 If this wasn't select it would automatically be applied to the electric and could not be changed after.
 We’re hoping to be able to offer this again this year!